TPN

 Indications for TPN

-TPN is prescribed when the gastrointestinal tract cannot be used safely or effectively and when the anticipated duration of nutritional insufficiency exceeds seven days.
-Clinical guidelines from both ASPEN and ESPEN recommend TPN initiation in the following conditions:
+Healthcare providers prescribe Total Parenteral Nutrition (TPN) when patients cannot safely or effectively use their gastrointestinal tract and when nutritional insufficiency is expected to last longer than seven days.
+Clinical guidelines from ASPEN and ESPEN recommend initiating TPN in the following situations:

-- Short bowel syndrome where insufficient absorptive surface area remains after surgical resection
+- Short bowel syndrome after surgical resection leaves insufficient absorptive surface area

-- High-output intestinal fistulas where enteral feeding increases fluid and electrolyte loss
+- High-output intestinal fistulas where enteral feeding increases fluid and electrolyte losses

 - Severe acute necrotizing pancreatitis requiring complete bowel rest

-- Inflammatory bowel disease flares where enteral feeding worsens mucosal damage
+- Severe inflammatory bowel disease flares where enteral feeding worsens mucosal injury

-- Oncology patients with gastrointestinal obstruction or chemotherapy-induced mucositis
+- Gastrointestinal obstruction or chemotherapy-induced mucositis in oncology patients

 - Premature neonates requiring nutritional support within the first 24 hours of life

-- Critically ill ICU patients with multi-organ dysfunction where enteral feeding is unsafe
+- Critically ill ICU patients with multi-organ dysfunction when enteral feeding is unsafe

 - Bone marrow transplant patients with severe oral mucositis or gastrointestinal graft-versus-host disease

-- Severe burn injuries and polytrauma where metabolic demands exceed enteral capacity
+- Severe burns and polytrauma when metabolic demands exceed enteral feeding capacity

 Components of a TPN Formulation